Spencer Gallagher: 2016

 Gallagher started the season with a low note crashing early at Daytona and recovered for a 21st-place finish.
-Starting at Phoenix, Gallagher ran a limited Xfinity Series schedule using the No. 21, scoring his first top 10 at Daytona.
-In the Truck Series he scored five straight top ten finishes until Texas.
+Starting at Phoenix, Gallagher ran a limited Xfinity Series schedule using the No. 21, scoring his first top-ten at Daytona.
+In the Truck Series he scored five straight top-ten finishes until Texas.
 On June 25, 2016 at Gateway Motorsports Park, Gallagher was involved in a crash with John Wes Townley on lap 155 which led to an awkward fight between the two drivers for several seconds before NASCAR officials separated them.
 He was fined $12,000 and placed on probation at the end of the year.
-Gallagher finished 2nd at Talladega behind teammate Grant Enfinger.
+Gallagher finished second at Talladega behind teammate Grant Enfinger.

 2017

 Gallagher moved up to the Xfinity Series full-time in 2017 with GMS, driving the No. 23 Chevy.
 During practice for the OneMain Financial 200 at Dover International Speedway, Gallagher spun Joey Gase going into turn three after Gase slowed down.
-Gase, running for single-car team Means Racing, blasted Gallagher in an interview with Fox Sports 1 afterwards, claiming that Gallagher "really, really sucks" for only being one spot ahead of Gase in the standings despite running for a top-tier team.
+Gase, running for single-car team Jimmy Means Racing, blasted Gallagher in an interview with Fox Sports 1 afterwards, claiming that Gallagher "really, really sucks" for only being one spot ahead of Gase in the standings despite running for a top-tier team.
 This came after Gallagher told Gase to "get the hell away" in their conversation after the incident.

 2018

 In April, Gallagher scored his first career Xfinity win at Talladega; he passed leader Tyler Reddick on the final lap in overtime to record the victory.
 Four days later, however, he was indefinitely suspended by NASCAR for violating its substance abuse policy.
 Due to the suspension, Gallagher lost his Dash 4 Cash spot for the next race to Ryan Sieg and lost his playoff eligibility as well.
-His suspension ended and he was back in the No. 23 car at Kentucky.
+His suspension ended, and he was back in the No. 23 car at Kentucky.

 In August, Gallagher joined BK Racing for his Monster Energy NASCAR Cup Series debut at Watkins Glen International.
 After starting 34th, he finished 35th.

 Gallagher was originally supposed to replace Dalton Sargeant at Mosport due to his release, but aggravated his shoulder in a workout session a few days prior and Timothy Peters drove the No. 25 truck instead.
 While Peters continued piloting the truck for the next few races, Gallagher stepped in for Cody Coughlin at the Talladega Race in the No. 2 truck because of his release.
 He got caught up in the big one in the middle of the race and finished 25th.

-On October 19, 2018 it was announced that Gallagher will be stepping away from NASCAR competition to be focusing on managing his father's racing organization in efforts to bring exploring new opportunities off the track.
+On October 19, 2018, it was announced that Gallagher would be stepping away from NASCAR competition to be focusing on managing his father's racing organization in efforts to bring exploring new opportunities off the track.